 The biggest impact on how much, or little you’ll earn with Adsense is your blogging niche.
 My sites where I’ve tried Adsense are wargaming sites.
 They are sites focused on games I play.
 That’s not exactly something advertisers are after.
 So, I would often see micro-pennies (less than 1 cent) per-click on ads.
 It was sad really…

-This is your traditional ads – images placed on your site to promote something.
+These are your traditional ad networks – images placed on your site to promote/sell something.

 Formerly PublicityClerks, AdClerks seemed promising.
 The network is like BuySellAds, for those familiar.
 For those not familiar, it’s a network where you sell ad space directly to advertisers.
 Well, the site is the interface, and a broker, but you put up a spot on your site and say you want $X for someone to advertise on.
 With AdClerks you are selling an ad spot for 30 days, or you can sell it at a rate per-thousand impressions (CPM).

 AdClerks has a traffic requirement, but it’s only around 1,000 views a month.
 This makes it a much easier network to get into compared to Buy Sell Ads.
 You need a site that’s routinely updated and looks good for approval.